Interested in becoming a Depot Operator?

 To simplify depot operations, a pre-programmed cash register or special receipt books will be provided along with training on how to use them.
 The cash register or receipt books must be used for all depot transactions.

-A minimum of once a montha report must be sent to the regional processing centre; the processing centre will reimburse the depot for refunds and depot handling fees based on these reports.
+At least once a month a report must be sent to the regional processing centre; the processing centre will reimburse the depot for refunds and depot handling fees based on these reports.

 Depots must be open to receive containers and issue refunds a minimum number of hours a month, depending on the size of the community.
 Contact ENR for more information.